See all How-To Articles

 link text box 4

-Using a Text Box to Link a Sentence
+Use Text Box to Link a Sentence

-First, enter the formula in cell E5:
+1. Type the formula into cell E5:

 =CONCATENATE(E3," ",F3)